openSUSE/news-o-o/_posts/2011-06-09-new-leadership-inside-the-medical-project.markdown

 Have a lot of fun :-)

-_Contributed by Sascha Manns, Athanasios Ilias RousinopoulosÂ and Jos Poortvliet._
+_Contributed by Sascha Manns, Athanasios Ilias Rousinopoulos and Jos Poortvliet._